deyordanov/SwiftWheels/swift-wheels/README.md

 ## Tech Stack

-"Swift Wheels" is built using a modern tech stack, ensuring efficient performance and a seamless user experience.
+Swift Wheels is built using a modern tech stack, ensuring efficient performance and a seamless user experience.
 Here's an overview of the key technologies and libraries used:

 ### Core Technologies
 - **Next.js**: A React framework for production ([Next.js 14.0.1](https://nextjs.org/))